JongkukLee/JongkukJayLeeStudy/contents/interview.md

 ## When would you start to work? ##
 >I will be able to start working after my graduation, which is maximum two months later from now.
 I expect to graduate b the end of this year.
 However, due to college employee’s strike, the schedule should be changed.
 After graduation, I will available to start working with your company at any time.
 I will try my best to accommodate your schedule.

+## What is your currnet status in Canada? ##
+I graduated 2 year college course in Canada, and applied to Post Graduation Work Permit.
+So, I can work any company in Canada for at least 3 years.

 ## My questions for interviewee ##
 >How does one advance in the company?